BARGHEST-ngo/_WARD-core/README.md

 This is the first standalone release of the WARD core engine, this is the backend engine of the main WARD project.
 The main project is here: https://github.com/BARGHEST-ngo/_WARD-UI

-WARD is a modular, open-source and decentralised tool for behavioral mobile forensics and acquisition using Android ADB–accessible data.
+WARD is a modular, open-source and decentralised tool for behavioral mobile forensics analysis and artifact acquisition using Android ADB–accessible data.
 It's developed by [BARGHEST](https://barghest.asia), a non-profit organization aiming to support the democratization of threat intelligence in the majority world.
 It grabs and analyses a wide range of live-state system artifacts — crash logs, process and thread listings, diagnostic outputs, Wi-Fi manager logs, installed apps — to preserve forensic evidence and surface patterns that might indicate spyware or other unwanted activity.
 Instead of relying on vendor telemetry, malware signatures, or preloaded IOCs, WARD uses heuristics to spot anomalies like: